orbitaloop/WebSqlSync/README.md

 ## Limitations:

  - DELETE are not handled.
 But an easy workaround is to do a logic delete with an update (ex.
 UPDATE elm SET flag='DELETED')
  - There are no example of generic server side sync for now.
-But there is our server code as an example in Java with #playframework (but it's not a generic code).
-Check the test/ directory.
-Contribution for a PHP or Node.js server code are welcome!!
+But there are some examples of server code in different languages (but you will need to adapt it to your needs).
+Check the server_src_/ directory.
+Contribution of server code are welcome (generic or not)!!
  - Need to add even more JQunit test cases.
 But this code is working on more than 18 apps (iOS/Android) in production, with millions of db rows synchronized
  - ~~There is one dependency to JQuery (used only to send data with AJAX, look for jQuery.ajax).
 I welcome any pull request to remove this dependency~~ DONE, thank you Takeno